yellelieder/Carbon-Intensity-Prediction/README.md

 ## HOW IT WORKS:
 - we have gathered german* electricity market data (the system continues scraping current data)
-- the system conciders weather forcasts (for predictions within the next 30 days)
+- the system considers weather forcasts (for predictions within the next 30 days)
 - and makes predictions for future availability of renevable energy
 - this enables you to run ressource intensive processes when ther is a high probability for an green energy surplus